aoliverio/builder/README.md

 ## Docs

-For more informations about installation and configuration options, see the [wiki section](https://github.com/aoliverio/builder/wiki).
+For more informations about installation and configuration options, see the [WIKI](https://github.com/aoliverio/builder/wiki).

 ## Bugs & Feedback